Padley Gorge Circular Waterfall Walk

 This circular walk takes you through the beautiful Padley Gorge, part of the wider Longshaw Estate in the White Peak area of the Peak District National Park.
 The route runs for a distance of just over 3 miles and includes some moderate climbs.
-You'll reach a height of over 1000ft from the high points with great views to enjoy over the Peak District hills.
+You'll reach a height of over 1000ft from the high points with great views to enjoy over the Peak District hills and a series of photogenic waterfalls.

 The walk starts from Grindleford Station but you could just as easily start from the car park at the Longshaw Estate visitor centre which is also on the route.
 From the station you can pick up the Padley Gorge Trail and follow it along the pretty Burbage Brook which runs through the wooded gorge.
 At Burbage Bridge you turn south east, passing the Fox House Inn and the Longshaw Estate visitor centre.
 The centre is housed in the Shooting Lodge and includes nice tea rooms where you could stop for refreshments.